skip to content

 No. Either party to a marriage can apply for divorce.
 It does not matter whether both parties want a divorce.

-If, however both parties do want a divorce, it is possible to apply together.
+If both parties do want a divorce, it is possible to apply together.
 The main advantage of applying together is that there is then no need for one party to serve the divorce application on the other party.

 Do I need a lawyer to apply for divorce?

 No. You do not usually need a lawyer representing you to apply for divorce.
 For most people divorce is simple and they can apply for it themselves.
+See How do I apply for a divorce? for more information.

 Divorce applications are now lodged electronically.
-For information about this see How do I apply for a divorce?

-Instructions on how to register to lodge electronically are available at the Federal Circuit and Family Court's page entitled How do I register for the Commonwealth Courts Portal?
+Instructions on how to register to lodge electronically are available at the Federal Circuit and Family Court's webpage How do I register for the Commonwealth Courts Portal?

 What else will I need?